BS in Biology/MBA Five-Year Program

 If: Student receives grades of B or higher in ECON 201 & 202*

 * ECON 201 & 202 also fulfill the social science requirement of the Core Curriculum.

-Obviously, course waivers must be determined prior to beginning the M.B.A.
-Ideally, biology majors will be waived from ISOM 490, ISOM 491 and ECON 420.
+Course waivers are determined upon admission to the MBA program.
+Ideally, biology majors will be waived from ISSCM 400, ISSCM 491 and ECON 420.
 Thus, they will take ACCT 400 and MARK 460 during their senior year.
-These graduate courses can be applied as six hours of free electives toward the B.S. in Biology degree.
+These graduate courses can be applied as six hours of free electives toward the BS in Biology degree.